United States

 The coat is the defining feature.
 The curls are loose and random rather than uniform waves — they form ringlets and spirals that vary from cat to cat and even from day to day, as humidity and temperature affect the curl pattern.
 The curls are present across the entire body, including the belly, the tail, and — most distinctively — the whiskers and eyebrows.
 Curly whiskers are a hallmark of the breed and often the first feature people notice.

 The coat comes in two lengths: shorthair and longhair.
 The longhaired Selkirk has particularly dramatic curls, especially around the neck and on the tail, where the ringlets can be quite pronounced.
-Both lengths feel remarkably soft and plush — owners consistently describe the texture as similar to a lamb’s wool or cashmere.
+Both lengths feel soft and plush — owners consistently describe the texture as similar to lamb’s wool or cashmere.

 Not all kittens born to Selkirk Rex parents will be curly.
 Because the curl gene is dominant, kittens can inherit either one copy (curly) or no copies (straight coat).
 Straight-coated Selkirk kittens are born in every litter and are considered part of the breed but are not shown in curly-coat classes.